-The unaudited pro forma condensed combined financial statements assume an exchange ratio of 0.669212231.
-Such ratio was calculated assuming that Nabi does not complete an issuer tender offer prior to the transaction and does not implement the reverse stock split described in the proxy statement.
-Should Nabi conduct an issuer tender offer or implement the reverse stock split described in the proxy statement prior to the closing of the transaction, the exchange ratio will be adjusted such that Biota shareholders receive approximately 74% of the outstanding shares of the combined company.
+The unaudited pro forma condensed combined financial statements assume an exchange ratio of 0.448722952.
+Such ratio was calculated by adjusting the original exchange ratio pursuant to the terms of the Transaction Agreement to reflect the 14,547,996 shares of Nabi common stock purchased in Nabi's issuer tender offer that expired on July 30, 2012, and assuming that Nabi does not implement the reverse stock split described in the proxy statement.
+Should Nabi implement the reverse stock split described in the proxy statement prior to the closing of the transaction, the exchange ratio will be adjusted such that Biota shareholders receive approximately 74% of the outstanding shares of the combined company.